 Robert Bosch Stiftung GmbH

 The Robert Bosch Stiftung GmbH is one of Europe’s largest foundations associated with a private company.
-It works in the areas of health, education, and global issues.
-With its charitable activities, it contributes to the development of viable solutions to social challenges.
-For this purpose, the Foundation implements its own projects, enters into alliances with partners, and supports third-party initiatives.
+The Foundation operates on a non-profit, independent, and non-partisan basis across the areas of health, education, and global issues, and harnesses the power of civil society to initiate positive change.
+The Foundation runs own institutions, carries out innovative projects, enters into partnerships, and promotes third-party initiatives.

-The Robert Bosch Stiftung is owner of the Robert Bosch Hospital in Stuttgart and the associated research institutes, the Dr. Margarete Fischer-Bosch-Institute for Clinical Pharmacology, the Robert Bosch Center for Tumor Diseases and the Institute for the History of Medicine.
-The Robert Bosch Stiftung is founding partner of the UWC Robert Bosch College in Freiburg and the International Alumni Center in Berlin.
-The Foundation holds an approximately 94 percent stake in Robert Bosch GmbH and finances its operations from the dividends it receives from this holding.
-Since it was established in 1964, the Robert Bosch Stiftung has invested around 1.9 billion euros in charitable work.The foundation
+The Foundation owns and supports the Bosch Health Campus in Stuttgart.
+The Campus draws together all of the Foundation’s institutions and funding activities in the field of health care including the Robert Bosch Hospital, the Dr. Margarete Fischer-Bosch-Institute for Clinical Pharmacology and the Robert Bosch Tumor Center.
+The Robert Bosch Stiftung is also a partner in the Robert Bosch College UWC, an international school in Freiburg in Breisgau, and the International Alumni Center in Berlin.
+The Robert Bosch Stiftung holds a 94 percent stake in Robert Bosch GmbH.
+The Foundation finances its operations from this holding’s dividends and pursues its goals independently of the company.
+Since its establishment in 1964, the Robert Bosch Stiftung has invested nearly 2,2 billion euros in charitable work.The foundation